 - A new lay.
 I will do some pickup again, probably mostly daygame with moderate effort, and try to get a new lay within the next three weeks.
 After a 100-day cold streak, I feel a masculine obligation to do that.
 Considering that I live in a small city, do not have much time on my hands, and my pickup skills are rusty by now, three weeks are a realistic goal.

 - Non-habitual, non-visual masturbation.
 I will not keep up my current habit of refraining from masturbation and ejaculation.
-Porn is for losers (I guess, who cares?), but isn’t NoFap for losers, too?
-Unmarried men who become overly passionate about NoFap tend to share some common characteristics: an addiction to online porn, social anxiety, and a general lack of self-discipline, self-confidence, and pickup skills.
+Porn is for losers, but isn’t NoFap for losers, too?
+Single men who become overly passionate about NoFap tend to share some common characteristics: an addiction to online porn, social anxiety, and a general lack of self-discipline, self-confidence, and pickup skills.
 NoFap will probably be good for men who suffer from these issues; in general, though, I think that masturbation is awesome.
 It feels good, it brings me in touch with my body, it helps me to wind down naturally, and it makes me less needy around women because I know that I always have the option of going home (or kicking her out of my home) and jerking off to a mental image of her.
 I do not find this sad at all; it is liberating!
 After all, resisting the temptation to masturbate when I am really, really horny costs way more time and energy than just doing it, enjoying it, and getting it over with.
 Therefore, I will start masturbating again, but I will not watch porn or anything arousing while I do it, and I will not make it a habit because that would only diminish the quality of my experience; lastly, as always, moderation will be key.

 - Next challenge.
 I have already started a new challenge today.
 This time, I have chosen something positive, something that makes me take action rather than halt action, and something that will actually have a positive effect on my life.
 I will do the 8-week mindfulness-based stress reduction program by Jon Kabat-Zinn.
 You can read more about this challenge and my experiences with it here.